 After the troubles in the 1940s and 1950s, the economy enjoyed strong economic growth rates until the bank stock crisis in 1983 that led to annual inflation rates close to 450% and projected to move over 1,000% by 1985.
 The country successfully implemented an economic stabilization plan in 1985 that paved the way for rapid growth in the 1990s.

 A Strong Modern Day Economy

-The easiest way to invest in Israel is using exchange-traded funds (ETFs), which offer instant diversification in a single U.S.-traded security.
-With nearly $80 million in assets under management, the iShares MSCI Israel Capped ETF (NYSE: EIS) is one of the most popular options for investors looking for exposure to Israel's economy.
+The easiest way to invest in Israel is by using exchange-traded funds (ETFs), which offer instant diversification in a single U.S.-traded security.
+With over $147 million in assets under management in February 2021, the iShares MSCI Israel Capped ETF (NYSE: EIS) is one of the most popular options for investors looking for exposure to Israel's economy.

-While the ETF offers diversified exposure with 67 stocks in its portfolio, investors should consider the fact that approximately a third of the fund is exposed to the financial sector and nearly 20% is invested in Teva Pharmaceutical Industries Ltd. (NYSE: TEVA).
-The fund also has an expense ratio of 0.61%, which is roughly in-line with many other country ETFs.
+The ETF offers diversified exposure with 96 stocks in its portfolio.
+The fund also has an expense ratio of 0.59%, which is roughly in-line with many other country ETFs.

 Investors looking to invest directly may also want to consider American Depository Receipts (ADRs), which offer U.S.-traded exposure to individual companies.
 Some of the most popular Israeli ADRs and stocks traded in the U.S. include:

 - Cellcom Israel Ltd. (NYSE: CEL)

 - Check Point Software Technologies Ltd. (NASDAQ: CHKP)